alinashaji-12/alinashaji-12/README.md

 Scalable intelligence is engineered deliberately.

-Design → Evaluate → Stress Test → Refine → Secure → Deploy.
+Design → Analyze → Benchmark → Refine → Secure → Deploy

-The animated header reflects progression — controlled iteration rather than abrupt change.
+The header animation reflects continuous iteration — structured advancement rather than abrupt change.

-That is how durable systems are built.
+Durable systems are not accidental.
+They are engineered.

 ---